 TERM

 2.01 It is estimated that the Services specified in Exhibit “A” will take up to forty-six (46) man-weeks to complete.
-For pupose of calculating the total number of man-hours per man-week, it was assumed that each week is made up of five, eight-hour days.
+For purpose of calculating the total number of man-hours per man-week, it was assumed that each week is made up of five, eight-hour days.
 The entire project shall be completed by the end of November 2000.
 In order for the Independent Contractor to complete the project within the time frame specified herein, HPL shall provide any and all required data and information in a timely manner.
-Except for Section 4.09, this Agreement shall terminate upon final acceptance by HPL of the Services.
+Except for Section 4.08, this Agreement shall terminate upon final acceptance by HPL of the Services.

 The place from which the Services are to be rendered shall be chosen by Independent Contractor.

 HPL may, at any time, terminate Independent Contractor’s performance of Services under this Agreement, in whole or in part, by giving Independent Contractor one (1) day's notice in writing, should at any time during its performance of this Agreement it appear to HPL that Independent Contractor is failing to perform the Services in accordance with the standards, terms, or conditions of this Agreement.
-Independent Contractor shall be entitled to payment for that portion of the Services performed by the Indepenent Contractor up to the date termination.
+Independent Contractor shall be entitled to payment for that portion of the Services performed by the Independent Contractor up to the date of termination.

 III